jnterry/nano-orm/README.md

 The advantages touted by such libraries don't seem all that attractive.
 Indeed there is no need to have the code be compatible with every database under the sun, and learning the constructs specific to the ORM is simply an additional burden placed on the developer, who would be more comfortable writting the SQL  queries directly.
 This can also lead to more performant code without layers of abstraction hiding what is really going on.

 Under these assumptions, the main benefit of a traditional ORM is avoiding tedious boilerplate for loading and persisting models from the database.
-It is this that Nano ORM attempts to avoid - with any intresting functionality unique to the app being provided by the application's developer extend the model's created by Nano ORM with their own functions and utilities built using plain SQL.
+It is this that Nano ORM attempts to avoid - with any intresting functionality unique to the app being provided by the application's developer extending the model's created by Nano ORM with their own functions and utilities built using plain SQL.

 ## Basic Usage